canonical/microk8s/docs/working.md

 docker push localhost:32000/mynginx
 ```

 Pushing to our insecure registry may fail in some versions of docker unless the daemon is explicitly configured to trust our registry.
-To do so we need to add in `/etc/docker/daemon.json`:
+In such cases we need to edit `/etc/docker/daemon.json` and add:
 ```
 {
   "insecure-registries" : ["localhost:32000"]
 }
 ```

-And restart the docker daemon with:
+The new configuration need to be loaded with a docker daemon restart:
 ```
 sudo systemctl restart docker
 ```